This morning I hiked a 5 km stretch of Cape St. Francis Path.

-I hiked a 5km piece of the Cape St. Francis Path this morning, there was hardly any sun so it all looked a bit bleak.
-In places the snow was deep and soft, making the going slow, in other places the snow was frozen solid, making the going even slower.
+The overcast weather made everything look a bit grey and bleak, but was nice to stretch my legs where winter would allow it.
+In some places the snow was deep and soft, making the going slow, in other places the snow was frozen and slippery, making the going even slower.

-I started the hike from the South trailhead near the commemorative plate for the Water Witch shipwreck and worked my way up to Freshwater Falls, after that I continued over several unnamed streams before making a bee-line due West to the road from Biscayan Cove back to Pouch Cove.
+I started my hike from the Pouch Cove trailhead near the commemorative plate for the Water Witch shipwreck and worked my way up to Freshwater Falls, after which point I continued just a little bit further before making a bee-line to the road from Cape St. Francis back to Pouch Cove.

-Before I went home I explored a small piece of the ‘downtown’ Pouch Cove coastline; this is a tiny sea arch close to the Stiles Cove Path trailhead:
+After I got back to the car, I explored a little bit of the Pouch Cove coastline before driving home; this is a tiny sea arch close to the Stiles Cove Path trailhead: